andrewcooke/simple-enum/README.md

 simple-enum
 ===========

-A simpler Enum for Python.
+A simpler Enum for Python 3.

 * [Getting Started](#getting-started)
   * [The Dictionary Point Of View](#the-dictionary-point-of-view)